mjakeman/lasem/README.md

+# Lasem
+A rendering library for mathematical equations.

+## Status
+Development on the upstream lasem library has been halted and the repository is now read-only.
+This is an attempt at resurrecting lasem as a general purpose library for rendering mathematical equations.

+The current roadmap is:
+ - Port the build system to meson (in progress)
+    - Currently `lasem-render` can be built using meson
+ - Deprecate and remove the old autotools build system
+ - Port the test suite
+ - Create a sample program demonstrating integration with GTK 4
+ - Release "version 0.7"

+## Summary
-Lasem aims to be a C/Gobject based SVG/Mathml renderer and editor, supporting CSS style sheets (only rendering is implemented for now).
+Lasem aims to be a C/GObject based SVG/Mathml renderer and editor, supporting CSS style sheets (only rendering is implemented for now).
 It uses cairo and pango as it's rendering abstraction layer, and then support numerous output formats: xlib, PNG, SVG, PDF, PS, EPS...